Skip to content

 Automated tests

-igir uses Jest as its testing framework, and it uses Codecov to ensure a minimum amount of test coverage.
+Igir uses Jest as its testing framework, and it uses Codecov to ensure a minimum amount of test coverage.

 All code changes must come with appropriate automated tests in order to prove correctness and to protect against future regressions.